spacestation13/aseprite-dmi/README.md

 The DMI file may be expanded, resized, or cropped via the `File > DMI Editor` menu.
 It should be noted that the active sprite must be a DMI state in order to utilise these commands.

+### Plugin Preferences
+Under the `File > DMI Editor` menu, there is an `Extensions` menu which contains various options:

+- **Auto Overwrite**: Automatically overwrites the source DMI file when saving an iconstate.
+- **Auto Flatten** *(Enabled by Default)*: Automatically flattens layers downward into directional layers when saving an iconstate, allowing you to fully use Aseprite layers.

 ## Building the Project

 ### Requirements